FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 * "Ground"

 ##### Extensions for EMS
-planned extensions, not yet implemented in 1.5
+planned extensions for 1.7, not yet implemented in 1.5
 ```json
 {
 "longitude": -77.0104,